longjl1/TabPet/README.md

 - full-screen roaming pet behavior
 - draggable placement anywhere in the viewport
+- a collapsible control panel so the page can show only the pet by default
 - hunger, energy, and joy status bars
 - feed, sleep, and play interactions
 - configurable pet name, speed, scale, and custom asset URL